Rumours: Sassuolo reject Napoli’s €25m plus Younes for Boga | Goal.com

 Sassuolo reject Napoli’s €25m plus Younes for Boga

-Sassuolo have turned down Napoli's €25 million offer plus Amin Younes, for Jeremie Boga, according to reports in Italy .
+Sassuolo have turned down Napoli's €25 million plus Amin Younes offer for Jeremie Boga, according to reports in Italy.

 The former Chelsea winger moved to Italy in 2018 and he is also attracting interest from Borussia Dortmund and Atalanta.